bmtwl/SoftDataDiode/README.md

 #### Linux
 iptables can be set up in exactly the way we want:

-Optionally start by logging blocks (needs to be first or the packet will be dropped before being logged):
+Optionally start by logging blocks.
+This is a valuable signal as this traffic should never happen outside of testing (needs to be first or the packet will be dropped before being logged):

-    iptables -A INPUT -p udp -s 1.2.3.4 --sport 5005:5020 -m state --state ESTABLISHED,RELATED -j LOG --log-prefix "IPTABLES DROP: " --log-level 7
+    iptables -A INPUT -p udp -s 1.2.3.4 --sport 5005:5020 -m state --state ESTABLISHED,RELATED -j LOG --log-prefix "BACKPROPAGATION DROP: " --log-level 7

 Then create the actual rule: